 - Wind Turbines

 - Energy transmission infrastructure

 - Flare towers

 UAVs are capable of producing high definition images or thermographic data safely and efficiently without the need to shut down plant or rely on traditional scaffolding or highly skilled rope access teams.
 In addition, Bilfinger also operate the Elios 2 drone which is collision tolerant and designed for confined space environments.
 With an Elios 2, our inspection teams can quickly inspect areas within a confined space that would previously have required highly skilled rope access teams and complex rescue plans.

 There are strict minimum requirements and regulations for providing a UAS inspection service, both on and offshore for oil and gas industry customers.
-All UAS operators must obtain the UK Civial Aviation Authority Permission for Commercial Operations accreditation, and all pilots must achieve the CAA Permissions for Aerial Work standard.
+All UAV operators must obtain the UK Civial Aviation Authority Permission for Commercial Operations accreditation, and all pilots must achieve the CAA Permissions for Aerial Work standard.